typeable/stackage2nix/README.md

 - `nix-env` is required to be on PATH by the [distribution-nixpkgs](https://hackage.haskell.org/package/distribution-nixpkgs) dependency
-- `nix-prefetch-git` is required on PATH if you have git dependencies in `stack.yaml`
+- `nix-prefetch-scripts` is required on PATH if you have git dependencies in `stack.yaml`

 ## Override result derivation